cloudevents/spec/expression-language.md

 1. If the operator is n-ary with `n > 2`:
    1. If it's not ambiguous, cast all the parameters to the target type
    1. If it's ambiguous, raise an error and the cast results are undefined

+for the `IN` operator, a special rule is defined: the left argument MUST be used as the target type to eventually cast the set elements.

 For example, assuming `MY_STRING_PREDICATE` is a unary predicate accepting a _String_ parameter and returning a _Boolean_, this expression: